Mangpu: History

-The Nobel laureate poet Rabindranath Tagore visited Mangpu quite often between 1938 and 1940.
+The Nobel laureate poet Rabindranath Tagore visited Mungpoo quite often between 1938 and 1940.
 He used to stay at the residence of his protége Maitreyi Devi, who was herself a renowned poet and novelist.
-Maitreyi Devi's husband Manmohan Sen was at that time the director of the quinine factory in Mangpu.
+Maitreyi Devi's husband Manmohan Sen was at that time the director of the quinine factory in Mungpoo.
 The bungalow has now been converted into Rabindra Bhavan, a museum containing Tagore's photographs, paintings, writings, and other paraphernalia.
 The museum also contains furniture that was designed and carved by Rathindranath Tagore.
-Maitreyi Devi recorded the stay of Rabindranath in her book Mangpute Rabindranath, the English translation of which is called Tagore By The Fire Side.
+Maitreyi Devi recorded the stays of Rabindranath in her book Mangpute Rabindranath, the English translation of which is called Tagore By The Fire Side.